locphan87/react-native-architecture/README.md

 ### Why Feature-Oriented Architecture?

 Traditionally, developers structured their React applications by type.
-This means they had folders like actions, components, containers, etc.
+This means they had folders like components, containers, reducers, actions, etc and put feature-related files into different places.

 While this works fine for examples, once you have hundreds or potentially thousands of components, development becomes very hard.
 To add a feature, you would have to search for the correct file in half a dozen different folders with thousands of files.
 This would quickly become tedious, and confidence in the code base would wane.